-While most married individuals tend to have children regardless of whether or not they provide care, unmarried caregivers are significantly less likely to have children than unmarried non-caregivers, as expected, given that raising a child by oneself might already be burdensome and single parents may therefore be less likely to take up the role of taking care of their elderly parents if they have a choice.22 level of household income, expect the largest decline in their household income in that year, and have the greatest tendency to be unemployed.
+they provide care, unmarried caregivers are significantly less likely to have children than unmarried non-caregivers, as expected, given that raising a child by oneself might already be burdensome and single parents may therefore be less likely to take up the role of taking care of their elderly parents if they have a choice.22

+Both married and unmarried caregivers are less likely to have a regular job than their counterparts.
+It is a matter of concern to observe that unmarried caregivers have the lowest level of household income, expect the largest decline in their household income in that year, and have the greatest tendency to be unemployed.
 We also observe that unmarried individuals expect to receive less public pensions relative to their living expenses after retirement and are more likely to feel relatively poor than married individuals, though the differences are not significantly different between caregivers and non-caregivers in each sample except for expectations about pensions in the married sample.
 These statistics suggest that unmarried individuals, particularly unmarried caregivers, appear to be more vulnerable to negative income shocks than married individuals.